Dead of Night: Plot

 Joan Cortland tells of an incident in which she gave her husband Peter a mirror for his birthday one year.
 Upon looking into it, he sees himself in a room other than his own.
 Joan learns that the mirror's previous owner, Francis Etherington, killed his wife on a suspicion of adultery, before slitting his own throat in front of the mirror.
 Peter, too, accuses Joan of being unfaithful and attempts to strangle her, but she breaks the mirror, returning Peter to his normal mental state.

 Foley recounts two golfers, George Parratt and Larry Potter, who both fell in love with a woman named Mary Lee.
 They decide to play a round of golf for Mary's hand in marriage.
 Parratt wins by cheating, and Potter drowns himself in a nearby lake.
 When he next plays golf, Parratt is interrupted by Potter's ghost.
 Potter demands he give up Mary or else he will continue to haunt him, but finds he has forgotten how to vanish.
 On the night of Parratt and Mary's wedding, Parratt unwittingly causes himself to vanish, leaving Potter the opportunity to charm Mary.

 Dr. van Straaten recollects interviewing ventriloquist Maxwell Frere, who performed with a dummy named Hugo.
 Upon meeting American ventriloquist Sylvester Kee, Hugo continually speaks about abandoning Frere and working with Kee instead.
 Frere attempts to silence Hugo, but Hugo bites his hand, drawing blood.
 Some time later at a hotel bar, Hugo insults a woman, and Frere is blamed.
 Kee brings Frere and Hugo to Frere's hotel room, placing Hugo on Frere's bed.
 The next morning, Frere accuses Kee of stealing Hugo, and finds Hugo in Kee's room.
-He shoots Kee and is arrested.
+He shoots Kee (though not fatally) and is arrested.
 Van Straaten arranges for Hugo to be brought to Frere's cell, where they have an argument that ends in Frere suffocating and smashing Hugo.
 Later, in an asylum, Frere speaks with Hugo's voice.

 In the country home, Craig strangles Dr. van Straaten.
 Craig then hallucinates about the stories told by the other guests, before awakening in his bedroom as a phone rings.
 He receives a call from Elliot Foley, inviting him to his country home to consult on some renovations.
 Craig's wife suggests that spending a weekend in the country might help him get rid of his nightmares.
 Craig then drives up to Foley's cottage in Kent as in the start of the film.